The Sailor (Rich Brian album): Promotion

-The album's lead single, "Yellow" was released on 26 June 2019, along with an accompanied music video and features vocals from singer and producer Bēkon.
+The album's lead single, "Yellow" was released on 26 June 2019, along with an accompanied music video and features vocals from singer and producer Bekon.
 The music video was directed by Dave Meyers.

 The album's second single, "Kids" was released on 17 July 2019, with a music video being released 2 days later.
 The music video was directed by Sing J. Lee.

 Following the release of the album, Brian released a short film titled, Rich Brian is The Sailor, on 30 July 2019, which was written and directed by Sing J. Lee.

 He also teamed up with Spotify and his label 88rising to present an exhibition for his new album called "The Sailor Experience" and was held in his hometown Jakarta, Indonesia, 8–10 August 2019.